amirongit/notecode/algebra.md

 - non-vertical parallel lines have the same slopes
 #### Perpendicular
 - lines that intersect at a 90 degree angle
-- the product of slopes of two non-vertical perpendicular lines is -1
+- product of slopes of two non-vertical perpendicular lines is -1

 ### Graphing linear inequalities in two variables
 #### Steps